Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

-Her personal development is also supported by her close colleagues and teachers in other departments who share her perspective on student-centered teaching and offer her insight on ways to continue to grow as an instructor.
-For example, she reaches out to department colleagues to reflect on her teaching practices: \begin{quote} \textit{``If I ever have a philosophy question about teaching I usually go and talk to [another female colleague in the department].''} \end{quote} Furthermore, Cleopatra explains that instructors who teach the same introductory courses meet regularly to discuss the content of the class.
-As part of her community of practice, her course colleagues are the heart of her teaching environment and she attempts to find ways to collaborate with them when they meet bi-weekly to discuss course material.
+Second, she enlarges collaborative ways of working in her social domain by working with course colleagues.
+Cleopatra explains that instructors who teach the same introductory courses meet regularly to discuss the content of the class.
+As part of her community of practice, her course colleagues are the heart of her teaching environment and she attempts to collaborate with them when they meet bi-weekly to discuss course material.
 Cleopatra's mutual engagement with others is focused on helping her refine her ways of thinking as opposed to focusing on the development of those relationships themselves.

-Moreover, Cleopatra’s professional development is supported by how she draws ideas for new activities from her participation in professional development programs such as the New Faculty Workshop for Physics and Astronomy.
-Cleopatra uses activities such as worksheets and ranking tasks she learned about at the New Faculty Workshop for Physics and Astronomy to create conceptual multiple-choice questions.
-Her interactions with the wider physics community enables her to put into perspective her teaching experiences and learn about new methods such as tutorials that she could potentially implement in her teaching.
-From her participation in the New Faculty Workshop, Cleopatra learned about the purpose of guided worksheets.